Setting sail in a new direction: career transitions of US Navy Admirals to the civilian sector.

 Full text is not in this repository.

-|Research Areas:||Business > Leadership, Work and Organisation|
+|Research Areas:||A. > Business School > Leadership, Work and Organisations|

 |Date Deposited:||08 Apr 2011 07:13|

 |Last Modified:||13 Oct 2016 14:22|